-While The Workers Club is still relatively new, with the Rob Roy's rich history and it's alignment with Fitzroy's musical concerns, the pub already fits like an old shoe.
+The Workers arrived in late 2009, at a time when local music seemed to be endangered.
+It didn't take long for it to earn the respect pf local enthusiasts.
+It may be a relatively new player, with the Rob Roy's rich history and its alignment with Fitzroy's musical concerns, the Workers already fits like an old shoe.